kwiato88/EditorPlugins/README.md

  * new project;
  * refresh project;

-Synchronise other plugins work.
+Synchronises other plugins work.
 Configures plugins in this repositry to parse directories configured in project.
+Projects are stored in workspace dir 'nppProjectMgmtWorkspace'.
+Path to worksapce dir is '%APPDATA%\nppProjectMgmtWorkspace'.
 Plugin uses messsages interface of other plugins.
 Requires installed plugins:
  * Open file plugin;
  * Include browser plugin;
  * CTags plugin.